 Just as you shouldn’t wear clothing that restricts movement, you should also avoid clothing that sends a negative message about you.

 Once your exam is complete, the results are compiled in an IME report, which goes to your employer or L&I. Your doctor will also receive a copy and be asked to agree or disagree with the report.
 If they agree, they simply sign their initials—but if they disagree, they must write up a detailed report explaining why.
 You can see why this process is problematic; the doctor can quickly sign off on the results or spend an hour of their precious time trying to correct another doctor.

-After the doctor responds, the claim is moved toward conclusions.
 If L&I determines the claim can be closed, you have 60 days to appeal or protest.
 Work with your attorney to work through the appeals process in the most strategic way.